-If you click on it, you will have three options where you can choose to add a:
+If you click on it, you will have three options where you can choose to add:

 To change the options for the box and whisker chart, you will have to:

-- Then you will have everything that you will need to customize it
+- Then you will have everything you need to customize it.

 Gap width – This determines the gap width between the categories.